doj/dracopy/README.md

 and DraCopy.
 If the RAM expansion is detected a single file can be loaded into the REU with the 'z' key.
 The file can then be written to disk multiple times with the 'x' key.
 This feature is useful to either write a file multiple times, or to copy a file between directories on the same device.

+If the RAM expansion is larger than a disk image size, the diskcopy feature will write the image into the RAM expansion upon the first disk copy.
+A subsequent disk copy will then use the RAM expansion disk image and doesn't need to read the source drive any more.

 The Download section contains a link to a pre-built version of DraCopy for the [Commodore REU](https://www.c64-wiki.com/wiki/Commodore_REU)